skipperkongen/statistical-rethinking-in-python/README.md

 # Statistical Rethinking in Python

-See the [playlist on Youtube](https://youtube.com/playlist?list=PLDcUM9US4XdPz-KxHM4XHt7uUVGWWVSus) for the full lectures by Richard McElreath.
+See the [playlist on Youtube](https://youtube.com/playlist?list=PLDcUM9US4XdPz-KxHM4XHt7uUVGWWVSus) for the full video lectures by Richard McElreath.
+Also check out the corresponding [Github repository](https://github.com/rmcelreath/stat_rethinking_2023) (2023 version, R).

-Lecture notebooks in Python:
+Because work in Python, I'm creating my own lecture notebooks in Python as I progress through the course:

 1. [Golem of Prague](./notebooks/1_golems_owls.ipynb)
 1. [Garden of Forking Data](./notebooks/2_gardenforkingdata.ipynb)